Your baby's development in week 16 of pregnancy

 Schwangerschaft 16 SSW | Image 2

-If you want to take a childbirth preparation course, you should secure a place by now at the latest.
-Normally the courses start at around the
+• Book a childbirth preparation class: If you would like to take a childbirth preparation course, you should secure a place by now at the latest.
+Normally the courses begin around the 25. to 30th week of pregnancy, but seats are usually quickly booked.
+Ask at the birthing center, the maternity clinic of your choice, or a private midwife whether courses will take place soon.

-• If you want to take a childbirth preparation course, you should secure a place by now at the latest.
-Normally the courses start at around the25. to30th week of pregnancyDeadline for a triple test and amniocentesis: Up to the 16th week of pregnancy the so-called triple test can be performed to determine the probability of the genetic defect trisomy 21 (Down syndrome) in the baby.
-Amniocentesis is also used to detect genetic defects such as trisomy 21 – however, it is only performed if a risk is known or if the nuchal translucency measurement suggests an abnormality.
+• Last deadline for a triple test and amniocentesis: Up to week 16 of pregnancy, the so-called triple test can be performed to determine the probability of the genetic defect trisomy 21 (Down syndrome) in the baby.
+Amniocentesis is also used to detect genetic defects such as trisomy 21 – however, it is only performed if a risk is known or if nuchal translucency measurement suggests a defect.

 To the 17th week of pregnancy